 The onset of macular degeneration is a slow process that develops gradually without pain or obvious symptoms.
 Over time, you may notice distorted areas of vision, especially in the center of your eyesight.
 You may also experience:

 Macular degeneration usually affects both eyes at the same time.
 If you experience symptoms of macular degeneration, a professional eye exam can detect the condition.

-Dr. Grove and her team offer the AdaptDx® imaging test to detect the early onset of age-related macular degeneration and monitor the progression of your condition.
-AdaptDx is one of the most accurate measures of macular degeneration, allowing Dr. Grove to detect symptoms at the earliest onset of the condition.
+Our physicians offer the AdaptDx® imaging test to detect the early onset of age-related macular degeneration and monitor the progression of your condition.
+AdaptDx is one of the most accurate measures of macular degeneration, allowing our team to detect symptoms at the earliest onset of the condition.